 How will I fit in the rest of the maths curriculum if we take so long working on small numbers?

 Much of the calculation in the KS1 curriculum draws directly on these number facts.
 For example, knowing that 9 – 7 = 2 means that children can efficiently calculate related facts like 90 – 70 and 29 – 7 without relying on counting.
-In fact 19 out of the 25 questions in last year’s KS1 SATs arithmetic paper are just manipulations of the facts learnt in NSM Number Facts.
+In fact 19 out of the 25 questions in last year’s KS1 SATs arithmetic paper are just manipulations of the facts learnt in Number Sense Maths.
 In Shanghai children focus on quantities within 20 up until half way through the equivalent of our Year 2.
 Their fluency with these calculations, and the understanding of number relationships that they have got from learning them, means they can make rapid progress after that.

 Can NSM Number Facts be used as an intervention?

-Yes - there may be children in KS2 who have gaps in their number facts and who would benefit from the NSM Number Facts approach.
+Yes - there may be children in KS2 who have gaps in their number facts and who would benefit from the Number Sense Maths approach.
 The materials can be used as a small group intervention for children in KS2.
 Intervention groups should follow the same structured teaching programme, including conferencing of children on entry and exit to identify gaps.
 See the FAQ videos for more detail.